windingtree/videre/packages/docs/docs/protocol/messaging.md

 message BidTerm {
   // primitive term.id - terms by which the service is subject to bytes termsHash = 1;
+  // the contract address implementing ITerm bytes implementation = 2;
+  // abi encoded payload that may be passed to a contract implementing ITerm optional bytes payload = 3;
 }

 // an optional item is an item that comes with an additional cost